IUREDCap/phpcap/docs-md/DeveloperGuide.md

 #### Setup for Optional Survey Integration Tests
 To run the survey tests, use the following steps:

 1. In REDCap, create a project for the "Repeatable Survey" project test file in the __tests/projects__ directory, and import the project test file into that project.
-2. In the "Project Setup" tab for the project created in the step above, click on the __Enable__ button for "User surveys for this project?"
+2. In the "Project Setup" tab for the project created in the step above, click on the __Enable__ button for "Use surveys for this project?"
-3. In the "Project Setup" tab, click on the __Online Designer__ button
+3. In the "Project Setup" tab, click on the __Designer__ button
 4. In the "Online Designer" tab, click on the __Enable__ button for instrument "Basic Information", and then:
     1. Select "Yes" for "Allow 'Save & Return Later' option for respondents?"
     2. Click on the __Save Changes__ button